3Squared/ForgeUI-3/.changeset/wise-states-cheat.md

 "forge-ui-3-styleguide": patch
 ---

-Change the forge form feild to make sure the input takes up the full width
+Change the forge form field to make sure the input takes up the full width